rhmdnd/compliance-operator/enhancements/results-forwarding.md

   store. e.g. a relational database or a cloud-managed database.

 The Compliance Operator also stores raw results (currently ARF) in a PVC by default.
-While this is useful, it has proven problematic in multiple deployments given that not everybody has access to persistent storage in their clusters.
+While this is useful, not everyone has access to persistent storage.
+This issue is apparent in shared testing clusters where automation attempts to delete the Compliance Operator namespace, only to have the request fail because of a failed physical volume allocation.

+#### Gathering Evidence

 ARF files contain a lot of information about the state of the system where the compliance scan was effectuated.
 We could take the view that this is "evidence"